Abhisuryaa/AI-Resume-builder/README.md

 # AI Resume Builder

-An AI-powered resume builder that helps users create professional resumes tailored to specific job descriptions.
-The application uses AI to analyze job descriptions and optimize resumes to highlight relevant skills and experience.
+An AI-like resume builder that helps users create professional resumes tailored to specific job descriptions.
+The application uses smart algorithms to analyze job descriptions and optimize resumes to highlight relevant skills and experience.

 ## Features

 - User-friendly form for entering resume information
-- AI-powered resume generation using OpenAI and HuggingFace
+- Smart resume generation using built-in algorithms
 - Responsive design that works on desktop and mobile
-- Fallback to template-based generation when AI services are unavailable
+- Template-based generation with keyword highlighting
 - Preview and download options for generated resumes

 ## Technologies Used